HMV and Jessops demise point to fundamental changes as #digitaldisruption takes hold

 — Deloitte Digital AU (@DeloitteDIGI_AU) January 16, 2013

-In the figure below (click to enlarge), the industries most at risk of the “short fuse, big bang” effect of digital disruption include retail trade, ICT and media and finance.
+In the figure below, the industries most at risk of the “short fuse, big bang” effect of digital disruption include retail trade, ICT and media and finance.

 I don’t even think the smart people at Deloittes would have predicted two large high street retail chains could collapse so quickly.

 Is it just the UK economy or something more?

 You could argue that the state of the UK economy has hastened the demise, but let’s look at the two businesses in more detail, and how they have been victims of digital disruption.